Tim Burton's unrealized projects: The Hunchback of Notre-Dame

-Burton was briefly attached to direct Maleficent for Walt Disney Pictures in 2011, but chose to pursue Dark Shadows and Frankenweenie instead.

 Dark Shadows sequel

 On December 7, 2011, Pfeiffer told MTV that she is hoping sequels will be made for the film.
 On May 8, 2012, Variety reported that Warner Bros. may want to turn Dark Shadows into a film franchise.
 On May 18, 2012, Collider mentioned that the ending of Dark Shadows lends itself to a possible sequel.
 When Burton was asked if he thought that this could be a possible start to a franchise, he replied, "No. Because of the nature of it being like a soap opera, that was the structure.
 It wasn't a conscious decision.
 First of all, it's a bit presumptuous to think that.
 If something works out, that's one thing, but you can't ever predict that.
 The ending had more to do with the soap opera structure of it."

 Pinocchio

 Robert Downey Jr. enlisted Burton to direct a Warner Bros. retelling of The Adventures of Pinocchio in 2012.
 Burton pursued Big Eyes and Ben Stiller was attached to direct.